 Symptoms and diagnosis

-CFS has a broad variety of symptoms, including:
+CFS/ME has a broad variety of common symptoms, including:

-- Difficulty sleeping, disturbed sleep, or not feeling refreshed after sleep
+- Sleeping problems including difficulty sleeping, disturbed sleep, or not feeling refreshed after sleep

 - Aches and pains in muscles and joints, without visible inflammation